 Winter Spare the Air

-A 10th consecutive Winter Spare the Air Day has been announced by the Bay Area Air Quality Management District, banning wood burning in the region.
+A 10th consecutive Winter Spare the Air alert has been issued for Tuesday by the Bay Area Air Quality Management District, banning wood burning in the region.